Using Internal Volume

 PUT '/Users/Downloads/taxi_zone_lookup.csv' TO USER VOLUME;

--- Upload file and save it as a specified file name in the specified directory of user volume
+-- Upload file and save to a specified path in User Volume

 PUT '/Users/Downloads/taxi_zone_lookup.csv' TO USER VOLUME FILE 'tmp/taxi_zone_lookup_02.csv';